PaulLowrance/cash-register-assignment/README.md

 ## Extension

-The service that is doing the work could easily be used in a Webservice or other application by referencing the `CASHMasters.RegisterLib` and configuring the services in application builder.
+The service that is doing the work could easily be used by a Web API controller or other application by referencing the `CASHMasters.RegisterLib` and configuring the services in application builder.
+This can be see in the `ConfigureServices` method in the `Program` class.
 Additional methods can be added to the CashRegisterService by adding the signatures to the `ICashRegisterService` interface, and then implementing them in the class.